 Digital Media, Anthropology and IT Consultant

 Francine Barone is a digital anthropologist and media ethnographer.
 She holds a PhD in anthropology from the University of Kent (2010) for which she conducted fieldwork on the internet, mobile phones, and urban space in Catalonia, Spain.
-Her research interests include urban ethnography, technology as material culture, placemaking, sensory anthropology, synaesthesia (esp. auditory-tactile/sound-motion) and the socio-cultural impacts of the digital age.
+Her research interests include urban ethnography, technology as material culture, placemaking, sensory anthropology, synaesthesia (especially auditory-tactile and sound-motion) and the socio-cultural impacts of the digital age.
 Joining HRAF in 2013, Fran presently coordinates our social media engagement, researches and writes anthropological content for our homepage, develops and curates academic resources for Teaching eHRAF, and contributes to the technical development of the eHRAF Databases.
 You can find her posts on the HRAF blog, Facebook, Twitter, and Instagram.

 Selected anthropological posts from eHRAF Highlights: